“Opening Act has not only taught me the craft of acting, but things that I can apply to life such as diligence and determination.”

 Opening Act’s free, year-long, After School Theater Program is based on a highly-structured, goal-oriented curriculum that teaches improvisation, acting technique, and writing exercises to help students unleash their creativity, foster collaboration, and develop leadership and problem-solving skills.

-We engage our students in complicated discussions using theater and writing exercises specifically designed to help them amplify their voices so they can express their perspectives and create original theater pieces that directly address the contemporary social issues they face on a daily basis.
-The program culminates in an original production created, written, and performed by the students in a professional theater.
+We spark complex discussions using theater and writing exercises specifically designed to help students amplify their voices, express their perspectives, and create original theater pieces that directly address the contemporary social issues they face on a daily basis.
+The program culminates in an annual play festival, YESfest, premiering original works created, written, and performed by the students in a professional theater.

-Currently offered at 57 schools in Brooklyn, Manhattan, and the Bronx, our After School Program provides a safe, inclusive, and supportive environment so that our students feel empowered to share their stories.
+Currently offered at 55 schools in Brooklyn, the Bronx, Manhattan, and Queens, our After School Program provides a safe, inclusive, and supportive environment so that our students feel empowered to share their stories.

 Read about our impact.

-As part of Opening Act’s renewed commitment to serving the most vulnerable populations of students, we are further developing our partnership with District 79, New York City’s Alternative High School program.
-District 79 sites engage the City’s most disconnected youth, many of whom have been out of traditional high school settings due to court involvement and/or incarceration.
-Students attending District 79 sites are almost exclusively preparing for their High School Equivalency Exam and have no access to arts education.
+Over the last several years Opening Act has built a thriving partnership with District 79, New York City’s Alternative High School program.
+District 79 sites engage young people who have become disconnected from traditional high school settings for a variety of reasons including homelessness, recent immigration, parenting responsibilities, and being impacted by the school to prison pipeline.
+Students attending District 79 sites are almost exclusively preparing for their High School Equivalency Exam and have essentially no access to arts education.
 Opening Act programming is even more critical for these students.
+Opening Act is currently partnering with 10 D79 sites throughout Manhattan and Brooklyn, and we hope to expand into other boroughs in the years to come.

 Opening Act students perform their original play, LOST IN FLIGHT,